 Situational Awareness Tools

-HSIN offers a variety of effective situational tools including:
+HSIN offers a variety of tools and capabilities including:

 - Common Operational Picture (COP)

-- Document Libraries with daily and periodic reporting from Federal, State, and Local sources
+- Document libraries with real-time reporting updates from Federal, State, and Local sources

 National Response Framework